nrkno/sofie-prompter-editor/README.md

+> [!NOTE]
+> This repository was archived on 2025/03/17 and will not receive any updates.

 # Sofie Prompter Editor

 This is the _Sofie Prompter Editor_ application of the [_**Sofie** TV Automation System_](https://github.com/nrkno/Sofie-TV-automation/), allowing WYSIWYG editing nad realtime control of the _Sofie_ prompter.